Talking about suicide can be hard. It makes my chest tight. But so many of us are suffering and we all want to do something, so let me ask you this:

-Let me ask you all something: How prepared are you to offer help to someone in emotional distress?
+Are you prepared to offer help to someone in emotional distress?

-I think it’s safe to assume that many of us feel less than competent in this area.
+I think it’s safe to assume that many of us feel incompetent in this area.
 How often does that stop us from reaching out when someone needs us?

-On the flip side, I’m totally incompetent when it comes to helping people with physical medical problems, but if I saw someone on the street having a heart attack or a friend accidentally cut themselves, I would still offer assistance even though I really wasn’t sure what to do.
+I’m totally incompetent when it comes to helping people with physical medical problems, but if I saw someone on the street having a heart attack I would still offer to help, even if I didn’t know what to do.

 - One in five Americans experience a mental disorder in any one year.